viam-devrel/viamcodelabs/site/viamguides/src/workshop-plant-watering/workshop-plant-watering.md

    ![control tab](assets/controlTab.png)
 1. The module we added has a `GetGPIO` function to get the digital output of a pin.
 Enter `40` in the "Pin" field, select the "Read" mode, and click "Get" for the "State" section under "READ PIN".
 "Low" means there is enough moisture, "High" means the moisture level has fallen below the threshold:
    ![read GPIO](assets/readGPIO.png)

    > aside negative
+   > The moisture threshold is adjusted by turning the screw on the top of the sensor module.
+As you get into the Control interface of the Viam app, you can refine the threshold based on the needs of your plant.

+   > aside negative
    > If any problems occur, check under the **LOGS** tab to see what might be going wrong.